buildbot/buildbot/master/docs/developer/database.rst

         :type builderNames: list of strings
         :param external_idstring: external key to identify this buildset; defaults to None
         :type external_idstring: unicode string
+        :param datetime submitted_at: time this buildset was created; defaults to the current time
         :returns: buildset ID and buildrequest IDs, via a Deferred

         Add a new Buildset to the database, along with BuildRequests for each